Gridiron football: Comparison of codes

-Play of the game
+Gameplay

 This is a minimal description of the game in general, with elements common to all or almost all variants of the game.
 For more specific rules, see each code's individual articles.

 Prior to the start of a game, a coin toss determines which team will decide if they want to kick off the ball to their opponent, or receive the ball from their opponent.
 Each team lines up on opposite halves of the field, with a minimum ten yards of space between them for the kickoff.
 The team receiving the ball can make a fair catch (which stops the play immediately), catch the ball and run it back until the ball carrier is tackled, or, if the ball is kicked out of bounds, let the ball go dead on its own (the last case usually happens when the ball is kicked all the way into or through the opponent's end zone, resulting in a touchback and the ball being brought several yards out of the end zone to begin play).
 A kicking team can, under special circumstances, attempt to recover its own kick, but the rules of the game make it very difficult to do so reliably, and so this tactic is usually only used as a surprise or desperation maneuver.